-- Compliance with all applicable laws, - The renunciation of corruption, - Respect for the human rights of their employees - Compliance with laws against child labor, - Assumption of responsibility for the health and safety of their employees, - · Compliance with relevant national laws and international standards for environmental protection,

-- Compliance with the recommended, voluntary and legally mandated requirements of due care in the supply chain, particularly in relation to the minerals gold, tin, tantalum and tungsten from conflict regions ("conflict minerals"), and - The requirement that the same principles are implemented and observed in their own supply chains.
+- · Compliance with all applicable laws, - The renunciation of corruption, - · Respect for the human rights of their employees - · Compliance with laws against child labor, - · Assumption of responsibility for the health and safety of their employees, - Compliance with relevant national laws and international standards for environmental protection. - Compliance with the recommended, voluntary and legally mandated requirements of due care in the supply chain, particularly in relation to the minerals gold, tin, tantalum and tungsten from conflict regions ("conflict minerals"), and - The requirement that the same principles are implemented and observed in their own supply chains.

 Employees who enter into contracts with suppliers must ensure the proper application of these principles by means of appropriate contractual clauses.
 With respect to dealings with business partners and third parties, the Gigaset Business Conduct Guidelines particularly include rules and standards related to compliance with competition laws, anti-trust laws and anti-corruption laws.
-The Gigaset Business Conduct Guidelines were recently revised in 2020.